 Buying an AED is not something that should be put on the backburner

-With Sudden Cardiac Arrest being one of the leading causes of death in Australia, having a Defibrillator in your workplace, community club or home can make the difference between life and death.
-They are easy to use, maintain, and can save a life prior to the ambulance arriving.
+Having a defribillator in your workplace, community club or home can make the difference between life and death.
+They are easy to use and maintain, and can help save a life prior to the ambulance arriving.

 Sudden Cardiac Arrest is one of the leading causes of death in Australia.
 Over 30,000 people will suffer from sudden cardiac arrest this year.
 It can happen to anyone, anytime, anywhere and at any age.
 An AED is the only effective treatment for restoring a regular heart rythem during sudden cardiac arrest and is an easy to operate tool for someone with absolutely no medical background.

 Sudden Cardiac Arrest (SCA) can happen to anyone, anywhere at anytime.

 Sudden Cardiac Arrest is not a heart attack; a heart attack is a problem with the plumbing of the heart.
 In a heart attack one or more of the arteries delivering blood to the heart is blocked, so oxygen in the blood cannot reach the heart muscle and the heart muscle is damaged.

 Sudden Cardiac Arrest occurs because of an electrical problem in the heart.
 Just like a pump needs an energy source to work, the hearts pumping mechanism is driven by electrical signals.
 With a Sudden Cardiac Arrest, the electrical signals to the pump become erratic.

 Defibrillation is a process of restoring the heart’s normal rhythm and is crucial in the first minutes following Sudden Cardiac Arrest to maximise the chance of a casualty’s survival.
 Modern Automated External Defibrillators (AEDs) have a built-in computer chip, which analyses the casualty’s heart rhythm and determines whether defibrillation is required.